OCA/stock-logistics-warehouse/scrap_reason_code/README.rst

 =====

 - Go to Inventory > Operations > Scrap
-- Create a scarp order and select reason code.
+- Create a scrap order and select reason code.
 - A scrap location will be readonly and auto fill based on selected reason code.